 It’s quite easy to change a cell’s height and width in Excel.

-The more you work with Excel, the more you would find yourself adjusting the row height and column width.
+The more you work with Excel, the more you will find yourself adjusting the row height and column width.

 But in some cases, you may want to lock the cell height and width so that a user cannot make any changes to it.